 C-1.1 A working sketch is shown in Fig. 3.
 A rubber bulb (6) which when squeezed, pumps air into a tank (8), equipped with a loosely fitting float (7) which can rise to the top of the tank.
 As the float descends, it forces air through the outlet of the apparatus if the rate of flow is sufficiently small, sensibly constant air pressure can be secured for a sufficiently long interval.
 The air outlet in the needle valve (14) is connected in series with the sample chamber (11).
 The cylindrical sample chamber is filled with a weighed amount of the opened sample under investigation and closed by a perforated piston (10) which compresses the plug to the same dimensions each time.
 After passing through the plug, the air escapes into the atmosphere.
 The junction of the needle valve and the sample chamber is connected to the reservoir manometer (4).
 The measuring limb of this reservoir consists of three parts, namely, a first vertical section, which is always filled by the manometric liquid when testing any sample within the range of the instrument; an inclined section which is directly calibrated in denier, and a third vertical section which serves to monitor the constancy of total pressure.
 The entire assembly is mounted on a board provided with levelling screws.

+Key

 1. Thermosetting laminate mounted board 11.
 Sample chamber

 2. Levelling screws 12. cm scale